In this article, we're going to go over what we believe it takes to become an iOS developer in the next few months.

 However, for the vast majority of people, learning in this manner is a terrible experience – every mistake or misunderstanding takes five times as long to resolve, it's extremely easy to lose motivation, and you're missing out on a lot of inspiration from watching others succeed.

-If you're a natural "lone wolf" learner, I encourage you to change your ways.
+If you're a natural "lone wolf" learner, we urge you to change your ways.

 Share what you're learning, connect with others who are learning, and develop the habit of asking questions.

 Not only will you discover a fantastic community of learners who will support and encourage you, but you will also be inspired by their work and, in turn, inspire them with yours.
-Trust me, I've seen this hundreds of times, and it's completely transformative.
+It's completely transformative.

 Don’t use beta versions

-The fourth major issue I see is when people insist on using beta versions of Apple's development tools.
+The fourth major issue is when people insist on using beta versions of Apple's development tools.

-However, when people try to learn with beta software, they run into a slew of issues:
+However, when people try to learn with beta software, they run into a number of issues:

 Because tutorials haven't been updated for the beta version, following their instructions won't always be possible or will fail.